Programming-Project-2021-22/course-project-irenejosephine/README.md

   Wardrobe3-->outfits3;
 ```

 ### 4.2.
-Third-Party Libraries
+Libraries

-We did not use third party libraries.
+We used GSON to develop serialization and deserialization of objects and JavaFX to develop the GUI.

 ### 4.3.
 Programming Techniques